 3. Gerry Brooks

 I’ve had lots of principals, but I’ve never had one as funny as Gerry Brooks from Lexington, Kentucky.
 He creates and shares videos featuring humor that only a teacher can truly understand.
-If a Teacher Appreciation Week gift of a Flair pen corsage makes you giggle, this is definitely one of the best teacher Facebook pages that you’ll want to follow!
+If a Teacher Appreciation Week gift of a Flair pen corsage makes you giggle, this is definitely one of the best teacher Facebook pages to follow!

 A little bit of humor, a little bit of information, and a little bit of conversation.
 That’s what you’ll find on this Facebook page by Alyssa Roetheli.
 She has resources for upper elementary teachers, but much of what she shares would fit a wide range of grades.